-In KRI, residency offices remain open, while individuals with temporary visas, residency cards and work permits that have expired during lockdown are not incurring any penalties.
-Given the high number of requests for document renewals, fee waivers have been granted for those who were not able to renew their documents within the first few days after residency offices reopened.
+In KRI, residency offices are now operating back at regular working hours, and individuals with temporary visas, residency cards and work permits that have expired during lockdown are not incurring any penalties.
+Given the high number of requests from migrants for document renewals, fee waivers have been granted for those who were not able to renew their documents within the first few days after residencies re-opened.

 Rules surrounding the transport of goods across borders continue to differ across the country, with some authorities allowing any items to be imported or exported, while others only permit certain goods such as food or oil to be moved across.
-Consistent with previous months during COVID-19 lockdown, some points of entry operate on certain business days only.
+Consistent with previous months during COVID-19, some points of entry operate on certain business days only.